 Leave: Kirkland Signature American Vodka

-Many experts warn while reviewing the Kirkland Signature French Vodka not to confuse it with the Kirkland Signature American Vodka.
+Many experts warn that while reviewing the Kirkland Signature French Vodka, not to confuse it with the Kirkland Signature American Vodka.
 Why?
 It just doesn’t stack up.
 Compared to the French Vodka, the American Vodka is just plain bland, according to The Kitchn’s taste test.
-Even though it’s distilled six times, it comes in dead last for its watery thin taste.
-That said, if it’s mixed drinks you’re going for, then for the price, it might just do.
+Even though it’s distilled six times, it comes in dead last for its watery, thin taste.
+That said, if you’re after mixed drinks, it might just do the trick for the price.

 Buy: Kirkland Signature Blended Scotch Whisky

-Expert reviewers aren’t necessarily blown away by the Kirkland Signature Blended Scotch Whisky, but for the price and the fact that it’s clean and easy to drink, Forbes finds it to be an exceptional choice.
+The Kirkland Signature Blended Scotch Whisky doesn’t necessarily blow away expert reviewers, but for the price and the fact that it’s clean and easy to drink, Forbes finds it to be an exceptional choice.
 It mixes well with others, has an appealing caramel color, and makes a fine after-work drink.
 But for special occasions, you might want to splurge a little more on a single malt.

 Splurge: Kirkland Speyside Scotch